mtholder/mtholder.github.io/_posts/2022-1-11-AwardNaming.md

 Predictably (but still regrettably), the conversation about this issue
 	has turned very ugly on social media - often the targets have been early career researchers.
-I've been an officer of the society since of 2020.
+I've been an officer of the society since 2020.
 I voted in favor of sending the proposal to the SSB membership for a vote, and I expect to vote in favor of the renaming.
-I thought the wording of the announcement at
+I thought the wording of the announcement
   <a href="https://www.systbio.org/award-naming.html" target="_blank">mentioned above</a> was
   quite good, but it is easier to explain one's own position rather than craft a statement that expresses a consensus viewpoint.